 Keeping mostly to themselves, the Benders appeared to simply be struggling homesteaders who worked hard to earn their living like the other area pioneers.
-Immigrating from Germany, John Bender, Sr. was sixty years old when he arrived to the area; his wife about 55.
+Immigrating from Germany, John Bender, Sr. was 60 years old when he arrived in the area; his wife about 55.
 Standing over six feet tall, John was a giant of a man who, because of his piercing black eyes set deeply under huge bushy brows, earned him the nickname of “old beetle-browed John.”
 His ruddy face, mostly covered by a heavy beard, sullen expression and long hair often led to him being described as a “wild and wooly looking man.”

 Both John and his raw-boned wife spoke with such guttural accents that few people could understand them.
 Mrs. Bender, a heavyset woman, was so unfriendly and had such sinister eyes, that her neighbors began to call her a “she-devil.”
 To add to her fierce look, Ma Bender also claimed to be a “medium” who could speak with the “dead” and boiled herbs and roots that she declared could be used to cast charms or wicked spells.
 Her husband and son were said to have feared her as she ran the household with an iron hand.

 John Bender, Jr. was a tall, slender man of about 25 who was handsome with auburn hair and mustache.
 Speaking English fluently with a German accent, he was said to have been social but, he was prone to laughing aimlessly, which led many people to think of him as a half-wit.